shoooooman/ACFTS/repo/implementation/client/README.md

 In those secarios, client {0, 1, 2, 3} are in cluster0 and client {4, 5, 6, 7} are in cluster1.

-Genesis is bound to client 0.
+The genesis is bound to client 0.

 Transaction: (from → to, amount)